 About 570CE, somewhere near the city of Mecca in present-day Saudi Arabia, Mohammad was born.
 Faithful Muslims believe Islam was revealed to Mohammad about forty years later.
 Today Islam is a world religion practiced by more than 1.5 billion people.

 Mohammad preached Islam, which means “submission to God.”
-The people who practice Islam are known as Muslims, or “those who submit.”
-As Mohammad’s message began to spread to the citizens of Mecca, the leaders of the city felt threatened.
-In 622, Mohammad and his followers fled Mecca for the city of Medina.
+The people who practice Islam are known as Muslims or “those who submit.”
+As Mohammad’s message began to spread to the citizens of Mecca, the city’s leaders felt threatened.
+In 622, Mohammad and his followers fled Mecca for Medina, a village 200 miles north.
 This journey—called the Hijra in Arabic—is the starting date of the Islamic calendar.

 Once in Medina, Mohammad led his adopted city into battle and defeated Mecca.
 Mecca was home to the Kaaba, an ancient shrine filled with images of gods and goddesses.
 The prophet ordered that all gods and goddesses be removed from the Kaaba and that the shrine be rededicated to the worship of Allah.

 After Mohammad’s death, his followers disagreed over who should lead Islam.
-Some Muslims believed the caliph, a term that means “one who follows,” should be chosen by the faithful.
+Some Muslims believed the caliph, meaning “one who follows,” should be chosen by the faithful.
 This group, the Sunnis, comprise nearly ninety percent of present-day Muslims.
 Another group believed the caliph should be someone from Mohammad’s immediate family.
 These Muslims are known today as Shiites.
 Shiites live primarily in present-day Iran.

-Today, Muslims predominate throughout most of the Middle East and North Africa, though Muslims live throughout the world.
+Today, Muslims predominate throughout most of the Middle East and North Africa, though Muslims live worldwide.
 No matter where they live, at least one time in their life, faithful Muslims believe they should travel to Mecca, the place where Islam was first revealed to Mohammad.